 First of all, congratulations to you for owning a business!
 You might be well aware now of the tax changes and challenges that you would be facing this tax season.
 Filing and paying taxes prior to due date is always a good practice to avoid penalties and work load later on.
 However, if you are new to tax planning for your company, and are worried, fret not.
-Here are some pointers that can help you understand how to do tax planning in an easy way.
+Here are the 5 easiest tax planning tips for new business owners.

 - Avoid spending hours on manual data handling-